Superheater: Locomotives

+Manufacturer's information plate for The Superheater Company on the Union Pacific 4014 steam locomotive.

 General arrangement of a superheater installation in a steam locomotive.

 Superheater viewed from the smokebox.
 Top centre is the superheater header, with pipes leading to cylinders.
 Tubes below feed steam into and out of the superheater elements within the flues.
 The stack and the damper have been removed for clarity.

 In steam locomotive use, by far the most common form of superheater is the fire-tube type.
 That takes the saturated steam supplied in the dry pipe into a superheater header mounted against the tube sheet in the smokebox.
 The steam is then passed through a number of superheater elements, which are long pipes placed inside the larger diameter fire tubes, called flues.
 Hot combustion gases from the locomotive's fire pass through the flues and, as well as heating the water in the surrounding boiler, they heat the steam inside the superheater elements they flow over.
 The superheater element doubles back on itself so that the heated steam can return.
 Most do that twice at the fire end and once at the smokebox end, so that the steam travels a distance of four times the header's length while being heated.
 At the end of its journey through the elements, the superheated steam passes into a separate compartment of the superheater header and then to the cylinders of the engine.